 Splenomegaly is a condition that occurs when your spleen becomes enlarged.
-It is also commonly referred to as enlarged spleen or spleen enlargement.
+It’s also commonly referred to as enlarged spleen or spleen enlargement.

 The spleen is a part of your lymphatic system.
-The spleen helps the immune system by storing white blood cells and helping in the creation of antibodies.
-The spleen is found on the left side of your body, below your rib cage.
-It is responsible for filtering antibody-coated bacteria, reprocessing old red blood cells, and recycling the iron in the hemoglobin.
+It helps the immune system by storing white blood cells and helping in the creation of antibodies.

-Some people with an enlarged spleen experience no symptoms and the problem is only discovered during a routine physical exam.
-If you are very slim, however, it may be possible for you to feel your enlarged spleen through your skin.
+Some people with an enlarged spleen experience no symptoms, and the condition is only discovered during a routine physical exam.
+If you’re very slim, it may be possible for you to feel your enlarged spleen through your skin.

-A common symptom of an enlarged spleen is a feeling of pain or discomfort in the upper abdomen, where the spleen is located.
+A common symptom of an enlarged spleen is a feeling of pain or discomfort in the upper left side of abdomen, where the spleen is located.

-An enlarged spleen can be caused by a number of diseases and conditions.
-Infections, like mononucleosis, are among the most common causes of splenomegaly.
-Problems with your liver, like cirrhosis of the liver and cystic fibrosis, can also cause an enlarged spleen.
+A number of diseases and conditions can cause an enlarged spleen.
+Infections, such as mononucleosis, are among the most common causes of splenomegaly.
+Problems with your liver, such as cirrhosisand cystic fibrosis, can also cause an enlarged spleen.

 Other potential causes of an enlarged spleen include:

-If you have splenomegaly, finding ways to prevent damage to your enlarged spleen are important.
+If you have splenomegaly, finding ways to prevent damage to your enlarged spleen is important.
 When your spleen is enlarged, it has a greater risk of rupture.
-A ruptured spleen can lead to heavy internal bleeding that could be life threatening.
-Avoid playing contact sports, like soccer or hockey, and make sure that you wear a seatbelt when you are in a car.
-If you get into an accident, your seat belt will help protect your organs, including your spleen.
+A ruptured spleen can lead to heavy internal bleeding that can be life-threatening.

 With treatment of the underlying cause of your enlarged spleen, you can go on to live a normal, healthy life.